-Just try to think how many marks you need in English, by calculating how many you are getting in other sections of the exam.
+Just try to think how many marks you need in English, by calculating how many you are getting in other sections of the exam (Arithmetic, Reasoning Etc.).
 Based on that you can choose how many questions you have to solve in English.

-Usually, Reading Comprehensions are taken from the works of well known authors.
-Their sentences are complex to inderstand.
+Usually, Reading Comprehensions are taken from scientific essays or well known fiction.
+Often the sentences are complex to understand.
 If you are not aware of this fact, you might be puzzled by those questions.

 - Improve your Vocabulary

 - Read and solve comprehensions, as many as possible

 - Solve passages from different fields of knowledge, like Science, Arts, Literature, Politics, Economics etc.